Warm-Strict Behaviour

 A Rights Respecting School

-• Children have the right to share their views about matters concerning them (Article 12).
+• Voice: Children can express their views (Article 12).

-• Both adults and children will have a clear knowledge of these rights (Article 42).
+• Awareness: Knowledge of these rights (Article 42).